Dual Geometric Graph Network (DG2N) -- Iterative network for deformable shape alignment: Introduction

-We present three key contributions: \begin{itemize} \item Build a new architecture for self-supervised non-rigid alignment based on a residual pipeline that converges into a clean, soft mapping matrix for each pair of models (zero-shot). \item Present a novel new concept for graph features derived from the target points' pull-back probabilities. \item Report state of the art results in a wide range of benchmarks, including FAUST, TOSCA, SURREAL, SMAL, and SHAPENET. \end{itemize}
+\paragraph{Contributions} We present three key contributions: \begin{itemize} \item Build a new architecture for self-supervised non-rigid alignment based on a residual pipeline that converges into a clean, soft mapping matrix for each pair of models (zero-shot). \item Present a novel concept for graph features derived from the soft alignment map between the shapes. \item Report state of the art results in a wide range of benchmarks, including FAUST, TOSCA, SURREAL, SMAL, and SHAPENET. \end{itemize}